EASTER

 Prof. Dr. Ing.
 Libor Brom

-(1923 - 2006)Libor Brom was professor of Foreign Languages and Literatures
+(1923 - 2006)Libor Brom was professor of Foreign Languages and Literatures and director of Russian Area Studies at the University of Denver.

 He is the author of nine books and a great deal of studies in the field of Slavic culture and civilization.

-In addition, he has lectured at numerous institutions of leaming and before many civic and
+In addition, he has lectured at numerous institutions of learning and before many civic and religious groups on education, literature, and international relations.
+He has appeared on three continents and often on radio and television.

-and the University of Colorado.
-In Europe, Dr. Brom served as an economist and lawyer in
+In Europe, Dr. Brom served as an economist and lawyer in International Business and as the chief planner in the research. development, and normalization of Czechoslovak river shipbuilding.

-As a professor in the United States, he was selected by the Modern Ianguage Association of America
+As a professor in the United States, he was selected by the Modern Language Association of America as the Teacher with Superlative Performance, named The American by Choice in Colorado, and received a National Americanism Medal.

 In the College Book by the Ballantine Books of New York, 1984 he is named Denver University's best professor.

-He is listed in Who's Who in America and Who's Who in the World.
+Dr. Brom served in the leadership of many national and international organizations and was imprisoned by both the Nazis and the Communists.
+He is listed in Who'S Who in America and Who's Who in the World.

 Prof. Libor Brom